Swann SwannBuddy Wireless Video Doorbell review

 Doorbells like the SwannBuddy 1080p Wireless promise to make things a lot easier with alerts sent straight to your phone, tablet, or smart display in addition to the traditional chime.
 In addition, they offer security features such as motion detection and night vision so you can have that added peace of mind.

 We put the SwannBuddy through its paces on our front door, testing where it ranks on security, ease of set-up, video quality, and connectivity, among other things.
-You can read what we thought below and if you want to see how it compares to other devices, look at our guide to the best video doorbells.
+You can read what we thought below and if you want to see how it compares to other devices, look at our guide to the best wireless doorbells.

 Swann SwannBuddy Wireless: Key specs